baselcodes/teaching/workshops/201903WS_copy_it_right@HGK_masterstudio/documentation/README.md

 * It would be nice to send out all of these messages as physical letters.
 * Ip adresses from afrika get ignored by the service [ipapi](https://ipapi.co/).
 The service puts his focus on the western world.
 * Written language totally differs from the spoken one.
 How do you pronounce 😅 and 😶?
+* The school network doesn't like P2P networks.
 * Psychological question can be camouflaged behind cute cat pictures.
 * The world of coding and digital technology is not a world out of reach.
 We should not be afraid of getting in touch with it.
 We should not underestimate our capacities to understand it.